-COST ESTIMATED OF SERVICE: \$0
+COST ESTIMATED OF SERVICE: \$330

 PLAN FOR ORGANIZATION AND EXTENSION OF SERVICES: Immediately upon the effective date of annexation, Animal Shelter services will be extended to the Annexation Area to a standard and scope equivalent to those provided to comparable areas of the City.
+Additional funds are budgeted to provide the additional operating and overtime costs anticipated.